BlueVia/Official-Library-Android/Readme.md

 ## Developer Guide ##

-This guide explains how to prepare your computer to develop BlueVia applications for Android devices.
+This guide explains how to prepare your computer to develop BlueVia applications for Android devices

 ## Getting started ##